Finding the Right Fit

 Standardized Test Option

-Students who do not believe their standardized test scores reflect their academic ability are encouraged to submit two graded writing samples to Franklin & Marshall College in lieu of standardized test scores.
+Students who do not believe their standardized test scores reflect their academic ability are encouraged to submit two graded writing samples to Franklin & Marshall College in lieu of standarized test scores.

-Students choosing the Standardized Test Option are required to submit two recently (junior or senior year) graded writing samples (creative or analytical), preferably from a humanities or social science course.
+Students choosing the Standardized Test Option are required to submit two recently (junior or senior year) graded writing samples.
+These pieces should be thesis-driven and expository, preferably from upper level classes.
 The samples should include the teacher’s comments, grades, and descriptions of the assignments.

 Students may request that their high school delete their scores from their transcript.
 All transcripts for students choosing this option will be examined prior to their inclusion in the application folders, and any scores that are included will be deleted before applications are reviewed by the Admission Committee.